dmbarbour/glas/glas-src/language-g0/README.md

 After the second pass, we wrap the resulting list with 'seq' then may pass the program to a Glas program optimizer.
 The optimizer is free to perform ad-hoc program to program rewrites and partial evaluations, e.g. based on abstract interpretation.
 Ideally, the optimizer should preserve static arity via annotations in case of optimizations that affect arity, otherwise we may have inconsistent partial evaluation behavior depending on optimizer version.

 *Note:* A 'prog' definition always results in 'prog' header in the dictionary, even if it could be optimized to 'data'.
-The idea here is to preserve programmer intentions against optimizations.
+Similarly, 'macro' is not optimized to 'prog' even if it could be.
+The idea here is to preserve programmer intentions.

 ## Compilation Quotas